 Once you’re confident that your home is properly insulated and sealed, you should think about how you want the air to move throughout the house.
 Central air and heat blow out air in individual rooms, but ceiling fans are an inexpensive and simple DIY upgrade that will keep the air flowing throughout the whole indoor space.
-This is important because it allows your HVAC system to run less because the ceiling fans are dispersing the treated air throughout the space, making for a much more energy efficient home.
+This is important because it allows your HVAC system to run less because the ceiling fans are dispersing the treated air throughout the space, making for a much more energy-efficient home.

 7. Invest in a Programmable Thermostat

-Another great idea to save on utility costs and create an energy efficient home is to get a programmable thermostat.
+Another great idea to save on utility costs and create an energy-efficient home is to get a programmable thermostat.
 Unlike the older thermostats that don’t leave you with much power in your heating and cooling system, a newer, programmable thermostat lets you get as specific as you want.
-Some of the more technologically advanced models can even designate temperature regulation for specific rooms during specific times of day.
+Some of the more technologically advanced models can even designate temperature regulation for specific rooms during specific times of the day.
 This upgrade can help maintain the proper temperature throughout your house for less wasted energy.

 8. Add a Radiant Barrier

 The attic is an area that often causes a lot of energy to be wasted because absorbs warm air instead of deflecting it, or in some cases, it brings in cold air from the different leaks within the room.
-A way to help keep that at bay for a more energy efficient home is to invest in a radiant barrier.
+A way to help keep that at bay for a more energy-efficient home is to invest in a radiant barrier.

 Radiant barriers are a kind of thermal insulation that keeps the warm air reflected inside the house.
-A radiant barrier acts like a sunshade or umbrella, only it is installed on the inside of your structure.
+A radiant barrier acts as a sunshade or umbrella, only it is installed on the inside of your structure.
 It’s simple and safe to install as a DIY upgrade project, or homeowners can invest in professional installation.
 Radiant barriers are especially great for people in warmer climates to reduce year-round cooling costs.

 9. Add Some Trees

-If you want to take your energy efficient home to the next level, one of the simpler options is to add natural shade through trees.
+If you want to take your energy-efficient home to the next level, one of the simpler options is to add natural shade through trees.
 For some reason, many people don’t think about planting trees around their properties as an upgrade, but if they are placed correctly, they can be very effective.
 Trees fill in many open spots around your house in order to prevent sunshine from beaming into your home and heating the air.
 Additionally, trees reflect the light and absorb excess heat.
 Trees also create a great windbreak, so that homeowners are using less energy to regulate temperature.
 Overall, trees can reduce your heating and cooling bills by up to 25-percent.